stabilaprotocol/documentation-en/docs/introduction/dpos.md

 When a fork occurs, an honest executive would always choose to produce blocks on the longest chain.

 ## Incentive model
 To ensure the safe and efficient operation of the blockchain system, STABILA sets up an incentive model to encourage node participation and network expansion.
 Executives who complete block production tasks will be rewarded with STB.
 The model also specifies that for every confirmed block produced by a executive, the executive will receive 32 STB.
-For the first 127th executives (including executive candidates) with the most votes, they will receive proportional rewards during the maintenance period of each Epoch.
+For the first 127th executives with the most votes, they will receive proportional rewards during the maintenance period of each Epoch.

 ## Proposal-based parameter adjustment
 An important characteristic of DPoS is that any parameter adjustment can be proposed on the chain, and executives will decide whether to approve the proposal by starting a vote.
 The advantage of this method is that it avoids hard fork upgrades when adding new features.
 Currently, STABILA supports the following parameter adjustments: